Like this post? Help us by sharing it!

 When there are these wonderful seasons to travel to Japan, why choose to come in the bitter depths of winter?
 Well, I’ll let you in on a secret: winter is actually the best time to travel to Japan.

 OK – so the claim isn’t unqualified.
 Winter in Japan has its attendant inconveniences, just like any other season.
-For instance, on the day my family arrived in Tokyo in February for their winter Japan holiday, it was the heaviest snowstorm the city had seen for fifty years (which is just typical).
 If you can’t put up with cold weather, the chances are that winter in Japan is not for you.
 But if you’re anything like me, the following reasons will be more than enough to persuade you that winter in Japan is the best season of all.

 1) There are no crowds

 It is a fact universally acknowledged that in Japan, there are crowds.
 Lots of them.
-It’s part of the charm of the experience: Tokyo’s Shibuya scramble crossing wouldn’t be quite the same without the swarms of pedestrians, and would the cherry blossom be as enjoyable without the festive atmosphere and parties gathered beneath the trees?
+It’s part of the charm of the experience: Tokyo’s Shibuya scramble crossing wouldn’t be quite the same without the swarms of pedestrians, and cherry blossom wouldn’t be as enjoyable without the festive atmosphere and parties gathered beneath the trees.

 Japan is over 70% mountainous, boasts over 500 ski resorts and receives some of the world’s most reliable snowfall thanks to icy winds blowing in across the sea from Siberia.
 All this considered, it’s pretty much the most epic snowsports location in the universe.

-Lots of Japanese people go skiing at the weekend, so it’s super easy to incorporate a day of skiing into a winter itinerary – but I recommend a week or more!
+Lots of Japanese people go skiing at the weekend, so it’s super easy to incorporate a day of skiing into a winter itinerary – but I recommend setting aside a week or more!

 3) Snow monkeys